Structure formation: Before the first structures

+At this point the cosmic microwave background(CMB) is emitted; many careful measurements of the CMB provide key information about the initial state of the universe before structure formation.
+The measurements support a model of small fluctuations in density, critical seeds for structures to come.

 Very early universe

 In this stage, some mechanism, such as cosmic inflation, was responsible for establishing the initial conditions of the universe: homogeneity, isotropy, and flatness.
 Cosmic inflation also would have amplified minute quantum fluctuations (pre-inflation) into slight density ripples of overdensity and underdensity (post-inflation).

 Growth of structure

 The early universe was dominated by radiation; in this case density fluctuations larger than the cosmic horizon grow proportional to the scale factor, as the gravitational potential fluctuations remain constant.
 Structures smaller than the horizon remained essentially frozen due to radiation domination impeding growth.
 As the universe expanded, the density of radiation drops faster than matter (due to redshifting of photon energy); this led to a crossover called matter-radiation equality at ~ 50,000 years after the Big Bang.
 After this all dark matter ripples could grow freely, forming seeds into which the baryons could later fall.
-The size of the universe at this epoch forms a turnover in the matter power spectrum which can be measured in large redshift surveys.
+The particle horizon at this epoch induces a turnover in the matter power spectrum which can be measured in large redshift surveys.